 Rosie Leventon FRSS

-Also currently a drawing called 'down' is in the Trinity Buoy Wharf Drawing prize exhibition .
+Currently a drawing called 'down' is in the Trinity Buoy Wharf Drawing prize exhibition .
 64 Orchard Place Trinity Buoy Wharf , London E14 0JY .
 Sept 26 .
 18 - Oct 4.
-18, and touring nationally until June 2019.
+18 and touring nationally until June 2019.

 A few years ago I completed a permanent interactive earthwork for the Woodland Trust.
 It is sited in their Queen Elizabeth Diamond Jubilee Woods in Normanton le Heath Leics.
 (Arts Council funded).
 There are references to local archaeological discoveries and it comprises the planting of 13 Oak trees, 2 Wild Service trees, as well as other natural indigenous bushes of particular value to birds.